9mwo/9mwo/README.md

 ## 🎯 Current Projects

 - 🧩 **Portfolio + Private Bio Link Site**
-  Working on a personal site that shows off my work and acts as a private bio/hub.
+  A portfolio website to show my projects and also a private bio website for friends.

 - 💥 **vWeaponToolkit Remake**
   Remaking and improving the 2023 version of the vWeaponToolkit.